nadeeshapathiraja/kolakanda-privacy-policy/kolakanda-privacy-policy.md

 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
 The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third party services that may collect information used to identify you.

+Data Safety Section

+  How You Use and Share Data

+ We didn't collect user data, But our system need protected login.
+Then we give user to change three methods to login the system.
+But we didn't collecting any information about user.

 Cookies